 For fabric suppliers, CBAM is not something to ignore just because ordinary fabric is not fully covered today.
 If polyester, nylon, acrylic, spandex, and other polymers are included later, textile material costs and supplier qualification will change.

+Common fabric is not directly covered in 2026, but the expansion path is the real risk.
 CBAM’s transition period ran from October 2023 to the end of 2025, with reporting as the main requirement.
-From 2026 onward, importers need to purchase CBAM certificates for covered goods based on embedded emissions.
+From 2026 onward, importers must purchase CBAM certificates for covered goods based on embedded emissions.

 Garments and common fabrics are not the main direct focus yet.
 But some metal trims, such as rivets, screws, and metal labels, may fall into relevant CN code areas.
 The larger issue is that the EU has discussed including chemicals and polymers around 2030.